IBMDeveloperUK/Python-Pandas-Workshop/README.md

 ## IBM Cloud

-- [Sign up](https://ibm.biz/pandas_workshop) for an IBM Cloud account
+- [Sign up](https://ibm.biz/Bd2bcL) for an IBM Cloud account

-- At the top of the Resources page click `Create Resource`.
+- When you are signed up click `Create Resource` at the top of the Resources page.
 You can find the resources under the hamburger menu at the top left:

  ![](https://github.com/IBMDeveloperUK/pandas-workshop/blob/master/images/resources.png)